SkylineCommunications/dataminer-docs/connector-help/connector_help/Anevia_NEA-CDN.md

 - **CDN**: Contains two tables listing the CDN clusters and CDN instances, respectively.
 - **Assets**: Contains a table listing the available instance types, and a table that displays the available algorithms in the system.
 - **Sources Groups/Conditions/Operations**: These pages all contain a table listing the information relevant to the page name.
 - **Authentication**: Contains the Login and Password parameters as well as the Login button.
-These parameters are needed for the driver to access the API of the device.
+These parameters are needed for the connector to access the API of the device.